Camping Solo: Reminding Myself I Can Rely On Myself

 That’s a horrible feeling, especially because I knew it wasn’t really true.
 I can rely on my friends in many, many ways.
 If I ever need a ride, or a good meal, a reference, emotional support on a bad day, or so many other examples, I know my friends will be there for me at the drop of a hat.
 I just can’t rely on them for everything.
 Some things I have to do for myself.

 When I'm camping solo, I can fit my whole setup into my car.
-I have my air mattress on one side, and my cooler and hiking bag on the other side.
+This image shows I have my air mattress on one side of the SUV, and my cooler and hiking bag on the other side.

 I’m Fully Capable